bernardoms/scalemusic.api/README.md

 ```

 ```
-return a .wav sound file
+returns a .wav sound file
 ```